reggi/eslint-plugin-treekeeper/README.md

 # eslint-plugin-treekeeper

 I'm obsessed with how we organize code.
-I've made many attempts at coming up with a "best practice" when it comes to organizing a javascript / typescript project (see some links below).
-Last year I worked on a project called "Tree Lint" which built up a dependency map of all your local files and would be opinionated about where they should live relative to each other, the idea was if I authored code in just the right way, it would be easy to break a "branch" of the dir structure into it's own package.
-In practice this created a very deeply nested structure.
-This takes from some of the learnings from that original project and expands on them with a different set of rules and relations, and favors a shallow or flat folder structure.
+I've made many attempts to define "best practices" for organizing JavaScript/TypeScript projects (see links below).
+Last year, I worked on a project called "Tree Lint," which built a dependency map of all local files and provided opinions about where they should reside relative to one another.
+The idea was that if I authored code in just the right way, it would be easy to break a "branch" of the directory structure into its own package.
+However, in practice, this approach led to a deeply nested structure.
+This project builds on the lessons learned from that experience, introducing a new set of rules and relationships that favor a shallow, flat folder structure.

 ## How does it work?